ahmadnagib/LondonMap/README.md

 ![screenshot](https://user-images.githubusercontent.com/13169976/29096432-3beb4610-7c95-11e7-8382-fbf32ee4e546.png)

 This project is part of Udacity's Full Stack Web Developer Nanodegree Program.
+Part of the code was inspired from my own implementation of udacity lessons and quizzes.

-[Knockout JavaScript framework](http://www.knockoutjs.com) is used as an implementation of the Model-View-ViewModel pattern.
+In [LondonMap](http://www.londonmap.tk), [Knockout JavaScript framework](http://www.knockoutjs.com) is used as an implementation of the Model-View-ViewModel pattern.
 [Google Maps APIs](https://developers.google.com/maps/) are used to get and view information about several places on map.
 Additionally, [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) is used to get articles relevant to these places.

 # Documentation